MrHooRa/STAT-Major/README.md

     │  ├── index.php    # Home page
     │  └── subject.php  # This page will display all subject stored in database
     │
     ├── src  # Store the source files that should not be exposed to the public │  ├── inc      # Store the commonly included files such as the header and footer of a page │  │  ├── js        # Store all javascript files
     │  │  ├── webfonts  # For icons
     │  │  └── css       # Store all css files
     │  │
     │  └── libs  # Store the library files, e.g., validation, sanitization, etc.
-    │     ├── manage    # All functions for manage dashboard.
-    │     │  ├── manageFun.php          # Contain general functions for use in manage page
-    │     │  └── manage_subjectsFun.php # Contain all functions for manage subjects (Such as add, edit and remove subjects) │     │
     │     ├── database.php      # Contain all database function (such as connect, select, etc...)
     │     └── subjectsFun.php   # Contain all functions used subject page in public folder.
     │